Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

- you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from coughing?
+ you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from frictional coughing?

 is there a game out where you can weaponise a giant fork,.? i just had a flash(back?) the giant fork technique is to jump forward(s), and throw(spear v chakra (cfg, hold to spin /faster|slower/, like throwing knives,..) v sideways log (aoe) v..) it when you see around the corner; favours grounded players, since the trajectory is physically consistent (expect for intelligent bugs), and the other player can step out of the way of the giant flying fork